 You find the features or languages of SAILS through the items "Features" and "Languages" in the navigation bar.

 If you are citing data only from a specific domain of SAILS, cite the specific contribution, e.g., for the Noun Phrase (NP) domain:

 Olga Krasnoukhova.
 2016.
 Noun Phrase (NP).
 In Muysken, Pieter et al. (eds.)
 South American Indian Language Structures (SAILS) Online.
-Leipzig: Online Max Planck Institute of Evolutionary Anthropology.
-(Available at http://sails.clld.org)
+Jena: Max Planck Institute for the Science of Human History.
+(Available at https://sails.clld.org)

 If you are citing all the data, use:

 Muysken, Pieter, Harald Hammarström, Olga Krasnoukhova, Neele Müller, Joshua Birchall, Simon van de Kerke, Loretta O'Connor, Swintha Danielsen, Rik van Gijn & George Saad.
 2016.
 South American Indigenous Language Structures (SAILS) Online.
-Leipzig: Online Publication of the Max Planck Institute for Evolutionary Anthropology.
-(Available at http://sails.clld.org)
+Jena: Max Planck Institute for the Science of Human History.
+(Available at https://sails.clld.org)

 The content of this web site is published under a Creative Commons Licence.
 We invite the community of users to think about further applications for the available data and look forward to your comments, feedback and questions.